Public transport in Tallinn: Tram

 The tram system is operated by TLT.
 Tallinn's tram network is 19.7 km long, and serves mainly the city centre and its surrounding areas.
-There are 4 tram lines and three types of tram: Tatra KT4, Tatra KTNF6 (which is like Tatra KT4 with a lowered middle-section), and CAF Urbos AXL.
-Twenty new CAF Urbos AXL trams entered service in 2015/16.
-Of the 65 trams in Tallinn, approximately half are in daily use.
+There are 5 tram lines and seven types of trams: Tatra KT4D (german model), Tatra KT4SU (Soviet Union model), Tatra KT4TM (modernized Tatra KT4s), Tatra KT4TMR (built from Tatra KT4 bodies to look like retro vehicles), Tatra KT6TM (which is like Tatra KT4 with a lowered middle-section, also modernized), CAF Urbos AXL and PESA Twist 147N.
+Twenty CAF Urbos AXL trams entered service in 2015/16.
+Twenty three PESA Twist trams entered service in 2024/2025.
+Of the 66 trams in Tallinn, 45 are in daily use during rush hour.

 A line 4 extension to Tallinn Airport was opened on 1 September 2017, consisting of two new stops: Ülemiste linnak and Lennujaam (Airport).
 A tunnel was built to bypass the train tracks by Ülemiste jaam.
-Six old Tatra KT4 trams were fully renovated in 2016–2017 to imitate the look of early 20th century trams, all of which operate on line 3.
+Six old Tatra KT4 trams were fully renovated in 2016–2017 to imitate the look of early 20th century trams, all of which operated on line 3 and after depot reassignment on line 1 and 5.
 12 old Tatra KT6s and 2 KT4s were fully modernized in 2017–2018.
-This means that new or fully modernized trams make up about 57% of all trams in Tallinn.
+This means that new or fully modernized trams make up about 95% of all trams in Tallinn.

 International procurement for purchasing 8 new trams to Tallinn was started in late 2019, with an option to buy 15 more.
 In 2022, the Polish company Pojazdy Szynowe PESA Bydgoszcz (PESA) won the contract to supply up to 23 new trams to TLT for 52 million euros.
-The first new trams should be delivered in 2024.
+The first new trams were delivered in 2024.
 The tram model offered by PESA is PESA Twist, which is adapted to the gauge of Tallinn.
-The 28.6 m-long, five-door trams have 65 seats and can accommodate a total of 300 passengers.
+The 28.6 m-long, six-door trams have 65 seats and can accommodate a total of 300 passengers.
 In addition to PESA, two other companies took part in the procurement but were unsuccessful: the Spanish company Construcciones y Auxiliar de Ferrocarriles (CAF) and the joint Finnish-Czech tenderers Škoda Transtech and Škoda Transportation.
 According to the plans, the new trams will primarily serve the new Vanasadama (Old Town Harbour) line.

 Tallinn city government approved an additional budget in 2024 to purchase another 10 new trams for 35 million euros.
 These trams should arrive by 2027 to cover the needs of the additional line network capacity in the direction of Pelguranna and Liivalaia.
 The winner of this tender has not yet been announced.

 TLT began selling its old KT4 trams in 2024, and it plans to sell all un-modernized trams.
 By 2028, Tallinn should have a total of 73 trams, of which 53 will be modern trams and 20 will be modernized trams.